Annelie Wallin

-Annelie Wallin, born 16 maj 1962, is a Swedish artist.
+Annelie Wallin (born 16 May 1962) is a Swedish artist.

 Biography

-Annelie Wallin studied at Nyckelviksskolan in Stockholm 1984–1985, Konstskolan Idun Lovén 1985–1987, and the Royal Institute of Art in Stockholm1989–1994.
+Annelie Wallin studied at the Nyckelviksskolan in Stockholm from 1984–1985, Konstskolan Idun Lovén from 1985–1987, and the Royal Institute of Art in Stockholm from 1989–1994.

 Annelie Wallin made a name for herself as an artist in the 1990s with a series of notable installations where she built monumental sculptures of everyday objects such as tables and cabinets.
 Questions about identity were a central theme in her early art, and she explored traditional materials such as diabase and bronze, along with more volatile materials such as yogurt, coffee and wax.